Difference Between Chief Executive Officer vs Managing Director

 In many cases, a person can hold both the titles CEO and MD at the same time, subject to laws defined by Article of Association.

 - A person with multiple titles like CEO, MD, and Chairman are mainly found where the company belongs to Founder or running as a family business since generations.
 Example: Mukesh Ambani – Chairman and Managing Director of Reliance Industries; Mark Zuckerberg – CEO and Chairman of Facebook

-In public and large private companies, the separation of these two posts are desirable and considered as good governance practice as it avoids overlapping of powers & authority
+In public and large private companies, the separation of these two posts are desirable and considered as good governance practice as it avoids overlapping of powers & authority.

-Elon Musk, CEO and Ex-Chair of Tesla, resigned as Chairman in October 2018 under the fraud charges
+Elon Musk, CEO and Ex-Chair of Tesla, resigned as Chairman in October 2018 under the fraud charges.

-- As a part of a settlement agreed of SEC, he had to step down as Chairman along with a penalty of $20m, while keeping the position of CEO intact
+- As a part of a settlement agreed of SEC, he had to step down as Chairman along with a penalty of $20m, while keeping the position of CEO intact.

-- The main objective to separate his position of CEO from Chairman is to make him focus solely on the company’s operation and not on shareholders demand
+- The main objective to separate his position of CEO from Chairman is to make him focus solely on the company’s operation and not on shareholders’ demand.

-This has a been a guide to the top difference between Chief Executive Officer vs Managing Director.
+This has been a guide to the top difference between Chief Executive Officer vs Managing Director.
 Here we also discuss the Chief Executive Officer vs Managing Director key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more.